JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 - CostOptimization add `microsoft.network/privateendpoints` for intent=cost savings
 - extend ResourcesAll.csv output with sku and kind information
 - update [API reference](#api-reference) '/subscriptions/`subscriptionId`/resources' use API version 2024-03-01 (previous 2023-07-01)
+- New feature "ALZ Policy Assignments Checker" - This new view, will compare the current deployed ALZ hierarchy with the ALZ archetypes definitions and point out the missing policy assignments.
+It will also reference the missing policy assignments' payloads and AzAdvertiser links.
+  - New Parameter `-ALZPolicyAssignmentsChecker` - Execute the ALZPolicyAssignmentsChecker feature
+  - New Parameter `-ALZManagementGroupsIds` - Provide the management group Ids of the deployed ALZ hierarchy.

 **Changes** (2024-October-9 / 6.5.5 Patch)